taed2-2526q1-gced-upc/TAED2-TENCFIM/model_card.md

 #### Testing Data

+Validation dataset split from the processed GoEmotions dataset (stored in validation.parquet).

 #### Factors
+- Class imbalance typical to emotion classification
+- Variable sequence length (up to 512 tokens)
+- Social media / conversational domain variability

 #### Metrics
+- Accuracy
+- F1-macro and F1-weighted

 ### Results
+- Eval accuracy: 0.7175560888279435
+- Eval f1-macro: 0.6999902374358952
+- Eval f1-weighted: 0.7129898811892713
 #### Summary
+- Evaluation metrics logged using MLflow during training
+- Insert your latest Accuracy & F1 results here once retrieved from the MLflow UI or DagsHub logs

 ## Model Examination
+Not automated in the current script but can be added with a simple callback
 ## Environmental Impact

 <!-- Total emissions (in grams of CO2eq) and additional considerations, such as electricity usage, go here.
 Edit the suggested text below accordingly -->